mreinstein/substrate-site/docs/tutorials/interactive-views.md

 ## Insert a canvas element

-While it's awesome to be able to embed a DOM structure into a document and interact with them, some code is meant to ultimately draw things to the screen in more of a freestyle fashion - as is the case in most videogames.
+While it's awesome to be able to embed a DOM structure into a document and interact with it, some code is meant to ultimately draw things to the screen in more of a freestyle fashion - as is the case in most videogames, for example.
 That's what the canvas element is for.

 It's as easy to add a canvas to a view as any other HTML element.
-But in order to keep things nice and clean, let's have information for rendering to the canvas stored in a separate file.
+But, in order to keep things nice and clean, let's have information for rendering to the canvas stored in a separate file.
+That will be useful later on.

 In your project folder, create a subfolder, `lib`, where all local dependencies of `index.explorable.md` will go.